notenoughneon/neonblog/README.md

 * mod_rewrite
 * PHP-Mf2

 All configurable parameters are in `$config` in `common.php`.
-To log into the posting UI, browse to `login.php`.
-It relies on IndieAuth for authentication.
+It relies on IndieAuth for authentication, so you must set at least one IndieAuth compatible rel-me link.
+Posts are stored as html fragments in `p`.
 Posting order is defined by lexicographic order of the filenames.
 This may change in the future to reflect the `published` date parsed from the files.

-Received webmentions are queued in the file `webmentions.txt`.
+Received webmentions are queued in the file `webmentions.json`.
 To process the queue, manually run `php -f processqueue.php`, or run it periodically from cron.

 TODO